Aridaniel/heilsan-webshop-nextJS/README.md

-# Headless CMS /Next.js project connecting to shopify with shopify-buy
+# Next.js Webpage/shop project connecting to headless-cms shopify with shopify-buy depency.

 * I added few product on shopify, that will show on the webpage

 * You are able to add them into a cart, wich are stored in localstorage

-* UI is mostly made by sementic-ui depency
+* UI is mostly made by sementic-ui depency.